vasnt/vasnt/README.md

 -  I’m interested in working on  👀 almost any tech/tool/project
 -  I’m ready & open to learn 🌱 whatever project needs.
 -  I’m looking to collaborate on 💞️ any project you are working with. (until i start my own project)
-- Reach me 📫 technicalvasant@gmail.com (I eagerly wait for an email to hear about new ideas/proposals)
+- Reach me 📫 technicalvasant@gmail.com (I eagerly wait for an email to hear about any idea/proposals)

 <!---
 vasnt/vasnt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.